Version 2.0 - Effective from September 2021

 If you breach this Policy or authorise or help others to do so, we may suspend or terminate your use of the Services in accordance with the Terms.
 If you use the Services under an employer or organization’s account, we reserve the right to notify your employer or organization of any actual or suspected breach of this Policy.

-If you become aware of any breach of this Policy, you must immediately notify us and provide us with assistance, as requested, to stop or remedy the breach.
+If you become aware of any breach of this Policy, you must promptly notify us and provide us with assistance, as requested, to stop or remedy the breach.

 To report any breach of this Policy, please email us at firstname.lastname@example.org.